sally20921/sally20921.github.io/_posts/2021-08-31-homogeneous.markdown

 categories: [ computer vision ]
 image: assets/images/home.png
 tags: [sticky]
+excerpt: "In this article, I'm going to explain homogeneous coordinates (a.k.a 4D coordinates) as simply as I can.
+We need projective geometry for that."
 ---

-## Introduction
-In this article, I'm going to explain homogeneous coordinates (a.k.a 4D coordinates) as simply as I can.
-It is now time to take a closer look at projective geometry.

 ## Terminology
 Most of the time when working with 3D, we are thinking in terms of Euclidean geometry-that is, coordinates in three-dimensional space ($X$, $Y$ and $Z$).
 However, there are certain situations where it is useful to think in terms of **projective geometry** instead.
 Projective geometry has an extra dimension, called $W$, in addition to the $X$, $Y$, and $Z$ dimensions.
 This four-dimensional space is called `projective space` and coordinates in projective space are called `homogenous coordinates`.